sqlitecloud/sdk/GO/src/sqliteweb/doc/api/dashboard/v1/{projectID}/nodes/GET.md

 {
   id            = 0,                            -- NodeID -
   name          = "",                           -- Name of this node
-  type          = "",                           -- Type fo this node, for example: Leader, Worker provider      = "",                           -- Provider of this node image         = "",                           -- Image data for this node
+  provider      = "",                           -- Provider of this node
+  image         = "",                           -- Image data for this node
   region        = "",                           -- Regin data for this node